-• Bluegill live in the shallow waters of lakes and ponds, along with slow-moving areas of streams and small rivers.
+Bluegill live in the shallow waters of lakes and ponds, along with slow-moving areas of streams and small rivers.
 They prefer water with heavy aquatic vegetation, and hide among fallen logs and water weeds.
-They can often be found around weed beds, where they search for food or spawn
+They can often be found around weed beds, where they search for food or spawn consumption advisories annually.
+In order to learn for the most up to date information for the

-• In the wild, they feed on insects, zooplankton, worms, and small fish.
-They will eat almost any human food scraps thrown into the water, such as bread, corn, and crackers
+In the wild, they feed on insects, zooplankton, worms, and small fish.
+They will eat almost any human food scraps thrown into the water, such as bread, corn, and crackers.